christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 5. Click "Send Transfer".

-6. Review transaction details, and confirm if the details are correct, else reject.
+6. Review transaction details on the Ledger Nano's display screen, and 'confirm' if the details are correct, else 'reject'.

 7. If you confirmed the transaction on the device, then *SimpleGUIWallet* will append the signature to the transaction and broadcast it to the BitShares netowrk.
 The status pane will indicate if the transaction was sucessful or not.